How to Buy a Paddle Board

 2. What Size Paddle Board Do You Need?

-The answer to this question will be based on your weight and paddle boarding experience.
+Determine your stand up paddle board size based on your weight and paddle boarding experience.
 Think of your ideal board size in terms of volume.
 The wider, longer and thicker the board, the more volume and weight capacity it will have.
-In fact, the more volume the board has, the more stable it will be on the water.
+The more volume the board has, the more stable it will be on the water.

-Beginner paddlers will usually want a board with more volume as well as thickness because this provides additional stability and can support more weight.
+Beginner paddlers will usually want a board with more volume as well as thickness because of the additional stability this offers.
 As your skill, balance and strength improves, you can downsize to a board with less volume.
 By then, your older board will be great for friends and family to use!

 Check out our SUP SIZE & WEIGHT CHART to find out what size paddle board is best for you.